Moi78/ExpansionGameEngine/README.md

    - [ ] Improve these (for instance, better PCF)
  - [ ] Limit CPU && GPU Overusage
  - [ ] Fix Debug rendering (Combine forward rendering with deffered)
+ - [ ] Rebuild point-lighting system (--> Lignting in volumes)
+ - [ ] Better management of ressources (especially with texture) --> I'll make a MaterialLibrary system to manage all of that, it will be transparent for the final user, but it will optimise a lot GPU memory usage

 ## Dependencies :
   - OpenAL Soft (by @Kcat)